LJTalks/heartlandhub/README.md

 **Unsubscribe** view is currently in **blog app**.
 This should be moved and separated when the profile or emailmanagement app exists.

+## Future User Profile

+Provide a User Profile as a central space for users to manage their personal information and interactions on the site, such as comments, posts, and purchases, making the user experience more engaging and personalized.

+Add features over time like avatars, social links, or activity history.

+Extend the user model and add fields for a bio, subscriptions, comments, subscriptions.
+Let users edit their profiles and track their activity.

+Move unsubscribe view (currentlyin blog) into here and give more options to select interests.

 ## Tools Used

 [JPG To webp converter Convertio.co](https://convertio.co/)